 The art of shovel-wielding has been maintained by a small, elite group of blue-collar professionals and rednecks.
 It’s one of those skills you begrudging learn as a youth only to be grateful for later in life when confronted with the collapse of society.

 Digging qualifies as one of those manual labor skills despised by most but better than a dozen dandified spinning or yoga classes for achieving a state of inner peace.
-Recently I had to dig out 84 cubic foot hole for a window well, and chose to do so by hand in order to cleanse my soul while accomplishing said hole.
+Recently I had to dig out an 84 cubic foot hole for a window well.
+I chose to do so by hand in order to cleanse my soul while accomplishing said hole.

 While I’m no professional shoveler, the skill is a bit like riding a bike.
 It doesn’t take long to dust off the old training and find a groove.
 Combined with my rudimentary knowledge of shoveling I also have a degree in education, and thus feel qualified to write an instructional post on…